sylvaincom/medgan-tips/README.md

 ## 4) How to interpret `gen-samples.npy`?

-Please check this [issue](https://github.com/mp2893/medgan/issues/3) from Choi's GitHub.
+Please check this [issue](https://github.com/mp2893/medgan/issues/3) from Edward Choi's GitHub.